Huawei says U.S. ban hurting more than expected, to wipe $30 billion off revenue

-Ren's downbeat assessment that the ban will hit revenue by $30 billion, the first time Huawei has quantified the impact of the U.S. action, comes as a surprise after weeks of defiant comments from company executives who maintained Huawei was technologically self-sufficient.
+Ren's downbeat assessment that the ban will hit revenue by $30 billion (£23.8 billion), the first time Huawei has quantified the impact of the U.S. action, comes as a surprise after weeks of defiant comments from company executives who maintained Huawei was technologically self-sufficient.

 The United States has put Huawei on an export blacklist citing national security issues, barring U.S. suppliers from selling to the world's largest telecommunications equipment maker and No.2 maker of smartphones, without special approval.